MitkoMKD/everybody-codes/README.md

 Plots all cameras on an interactive map

-Perfect example of .NET backend + JavaScript frontend integration!
+Perfect example of .NET backend + JavaScript frontend + Angular Frontend integration!

 Created as part of a coding assessment.